mattneary/Lampas/README.md

 Lampas
 ======
-Lampas is my first attempt at a Scheme implementation of my own.
-Currently its unique features include lambda shorthand, vector notation, and Lisp-style macros.
+Lampas is my first Lisp; currently its unique features include lambda shorthand, vector notation, and Lisp-style macros.
 Macros allow for arbitrary features to be made as functions of S-Expressions which return a new S-Expression to be evaluated.

 ```scheme
 [1 2 3]